Dmitry Medvedev Fast Facts

-(CNN)Here's a look at the life of Prime Minister Dmitry Medvedev of Russia.
+(CNN)Here's a look at the life of Russian Prime Minister Dmitry Medvedev.

 Personal: